mrzool/cv-boilerplate/README.md

 ![preview](preview.jpg)

 With this method you can keep your entire CV encoded in a single yaml file, put it under version control (in a gist, for instance), and generate a PDF on the fly when needed.
 You can also easily convert it to other formats, like HTML for web publishing.
-Convenient, super portable and time-proof.
+Convenient, portable and time-proof.

 ## Dependencies